Last updated June 2021 | Words and photos by Vietnam Coracle

 Ho Citadel dates from 1397, when Vietnam was in a state of transition from the Trần Dynasty to the Hồ Dynasty.
-Hồ Qúy Ly, founder of the Hồ Dynasty, moved the capital from Thăng Long (present day Hanoi) and renamed Vietnam (then known as Đại Việt) to Đại Ngu, which means Land of Eternal Peace.
-However, the peace didn’t last long, as a Ming invasion from China in 1407 led to the occupation of Đại Ngu and the defeat of Ho Citadel, along with the dynasty that constructed it.
-One of Vietnam’s most celebrated heroes, Lê Lợi, fought a guerilla war against the Chinese, finally kicking them out and regaining independence in 1427.
+Hồ Qúy Ly, founder of the Hồ Dynasty, moved the capital from Thăng Long (present day Hanoi) and renamed Vietnam (then known as Đại Việt) to Đại Ngu, meaning ‘Land of Eternal Peace’.
+But the peace didn’t last long as the Ming Dynasty invaded from China in 1407, leading to the occupation of Đại Ngu and the defeat of Ho Citadel, along with the dynasty that constructed it.
+However, one of Vietnam’s most celebrated heroes, Lê Lợi, fought a guerilla war against the Chinese, finally kicking them out and regaining independence in 1427.
 From then on, Ho Citadel became a centre of culture and was used by several royal dynasties as a fort, before losing its status in the 18th century.
 After many years of neglect, today Ho Citadel is beginning to attract attention from visitors on account of its huge stone gates and fortifications, still impressive more than 600 years after their construction.